Legislation and guidance

 It is the Chief Mining Inspector who issues exploration permits.
 This is regulated in the Minerals Act.
 The Minerals Act also regulates who should have exclusive exploration rights and extraction precedence.

 To mine a deposit it is necessary for the Chief Mining Inspector to issue a permit called an exploitation concession.
 This is also regulated in the Minerals Act.
 In addition, a permit is also required under Chapters 9 and 11 of the Swedish Environmental Code.
 This permit is granted by the Land and Environment Court.
 Other permits may also become relevant depending on the deposit's surroundings.

 You can read more about the regulatory framework surrounding exploration and mining activities on the Mining Inspectorate of Sweden website.

-The issuing of permits for other minerals except energy peat is regulated in the Swedish Environmental Code.
+The issuing of permits for other minerals is regulated in the Swedish Environmental Code.

 The permission of the landowner is always needed to search for minerals that are not concession minerals.
 It is the County Administrative Board that grants production permits, but the landowner must approve mining.

 To the right you will find links to the Acts and Ordinances concerning the extraction of ores and minerals.
 The links lead to pages in the Swedish Government Offices database.
 An English translation of the Minerals Act is also available for download in PDF format.